AIoT-MLSys-Lab/Efficient-LLMs-Survey/README.md

 - LLM-Foundry [[Code](https://github.com/mosaicml/llm-foundry)]

 ## 🖌️ Citation
-If you find this useful for your work, please consider citing:
+If you find this survey useful to your work, please consider citing:
 ```
 @misc{wan2023efficient,
       title={Efficient Large Language Models: A Survey},